bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/docs/components/form-input.md

   </template>
 </HighlightCard>

 The above is a 'native' implementation of `datalist`.
-BootstrapVue provides the form helper component [`<BFormDatalist>`](/docs/components/form/#datalist-helper) for quickly creating a `<datalist>` from an array of options using the same options object as [`<BFormSelect>`](/docs/components/form-select#options-property).
+BootstrapVueNext provides the form helper component [`<BFormDatalist>`](/docs/components/form/#datalist-helper) for quickly creating a `<datalist>` from an array of options using the same options object as [`<BFormSelect>`](/docs/components/form-select#options-property).